vcedricc/Garage-Parrot/README.md

   -d/ 3-BDD Diagram.png;
   -e/ 4-Line commands BDD.txt.

+4/ Download HTML Purifier from the official website (htmlpurifier.org) and unzip the file at the source of your website.

-4/ Proceed with the configuration of your Database (BDD):
+5/ Proceed with the configuration of your Database (BDD):
   -a/ either with the command:
   mysql -u[user] -p[password] [database_name] < parrot.sql
   -b/ either by using the "Import" function of PhpMyAdmin if you are using MySQL;
   -c/ or by using the command lines appearing in the file "4-BDD command lines.txt" in the console of your BDD.

-5/ Check the operation of the site
+6/ Check the operation of the site
   If it works, you can try adding the ".htaccess.txt" file to the server.
   In the case of an anomaly after the deposit of this file (generally a problem of access to the site), delete it from your server.

-6/ Go to the administrator interface:
+7/ Go to the administrator interface:
   From your browser, go to the /admin directory;
   Log in to the interface as an administrator:
     - Login: Admin;
     - Password: PM.

-7/ Change the identifiers and passwords of the "Admin" and "User" accounts in the "Gestion des comptes" section.
+8/ Change the identifiers and passwords of the "Admin" and "User" accounts in the "Gestion des comptes" section.